top of page

 11. What is the typical student - instructor ratio?

 Per FAA regulations, aircraft dispatcher courses are required to have a student: instructor ratio of 25:1 or below.
-However, at ADTC, we believe a smaller class is conducive to an excellent learning experience.
-At ADTC we limit class size to 20 students.
+However, at ADTC, we believe the quality of our instructors is just at important.
+Make sure to check out the About Us page.
+We have no interest in mass producing people with dispatch certificates.
+Instead we focus on making the world’s best dispatchers!

 12. What is the classroom environment like?